What We Do

 Gasp is a non-profit health advocacy organization fighting for healthy air in Alabama.
 We strive to reduce air pollution through education and advocacy — because Alabamians deserve clean, healthy air.
 We are working to achieve our mission through a number of programs.

 Climate change is one of the must urgent issues facing Alabama, the United States, and the world.
 We must act now before it’s too late.
 Already, the effects of climate change are being felt — particularly among the most vulnerable populations.
 Check out our Solar Works campaign, which designed to equip people like you to become advocates for clean, renewable energy in our state.
-Click here to get involved.

 Environmental justice is at the core of who we are for a very simple reason: communities of color and lower incomes are disproportionately affected by pollution.
 We aim to protect everyone’s right to breathe clean, healthy air.
 In 2014, we released documentary about environmental injustice called “Toxic City: Birmingham’s Dirty Secret.”

 We offer useful tools to help citizens become better educated and equipped to advocate for cleaner, healthier air.
 By partnering with like-minded organizations, we are able to reach a larger audience in our mission to improve air quality and prevent future pollution.
-Check out some of our resources here.